Team-Watermelon/capstone-watermelon/README.md

 3. In-app messaging, for when users feel like they want to connect with someone

 ### Future Features
-1. Interactive map showing other active users, to show that no one is alone in this
+1. Interactive map showing other active users, to show that no one is alone in their experience
 2. A calendar to schedule events and group sessions
 3. In-app video chatting